 Undergraduate Student Wins Award and Exhibition Opportunity

-Samira Saheli, an SDSU School of Art + Design undergraduate, was recently awarded the 2019 SDSU Student Excellence Award in Jewelry and Metalwork by Taboo Studio, a contemporary Jewelry gallery and store in Mission Hills.
+Samira Saheli, an SDSU School of Art and Design undergraduate, was recently awarded the 2019 SDSU Student Excellence Award in Jewelry and Metalwork by Taboo Studio, a contemporary Jewelry gallery and store in Mission Hills.

 In business for the past 31 years, Taboo Studio is owned and operated by jewelers and SDSU alumnae, Jane Groover and Joanna Rhoades.
 Their gallery and store represents over seventy-five local, national, and internationally recognized artists, each with his/her own distinct style and use of materials.